-1. Please list the following information in Table I below.
+Please list the following information in Table I below.
 For the purposes of this section, "primary services area" means the Maryland postal ZIP code areas from which the first 60 percent of a hospital's patient discharges originate during the most recent 12 month period available, where the discharges from each ZIP code are ordered from largest to smallest number of discharges.
-This information will be provided to all hospitals by the HSCRC.
+This information will be provided to all acute care hospitals by the HSCRC.
+(Specialty hospitals should work with the Commission to establish their primary service area for the purpose of this report).

-Table I

-Bed Designation: Inpatient Admissions (Includes inpatient observation pts.): Primary Service Area Zip Codes: All other Maryland Hospitals Sharing Primary Service Area: Percentage of Uninsured Patients, by County: Percentage of Patients who are Medicaid Recipients, by County: 151 14,742 21157 21784 21158 21074 21787 University of Maryland and Johns Hopkins also have zip code 21157 in their Primary Service Area as defined by HSCRC 6.2% of Carroll County residents are uninsured 77% of Carroll Hospital Center's self-pay patients reside in Carroll County Source: 2013 American Community Survey 1-Year Estimates 79% of Carroll Hospital Center's Medicaid patients reside in Carroll County
+Table I Bed Designation: Inpatient Admissions: Primary Service Area Zip Codes: All other Maryland Hospitals Sharing Primary Service Area: Percentage of Uninsured Patients, by County: Percentage of Patients who are Medicaid Recipients, by County: 140 14,813 21157 21784 21158 21074 21787 University of Maryland and Johns Hopkins also have zip code 21157 and 21784 in their Primary Service Area as defined by HSCRC 6.2% of Carroll County residents are uninsured 72% of Carroll Hospital's self- pay patients reside in Carroll County Source: 2013 American Community Survey 1-Year Estimates 78% of Carroll Hospital's Medicaid patients reside in Carroll County a.

-- 2. For purposes of reporting on your community benefit activities, please provide the following information: - a.
 Describe in detail the community or communities the organization serves.
-(For the purposes of the questions below, this will be considered the hospital's Community Benefit
+Based on findings from the CHNA, provide a list of the Community Benefit Service Area (CBSA) zip codes.
+These CBSA zip codes should reflect the geographic areas where the most vulnerable populations reside.
+Describe how the CBSA was determined, (such as highest proportion of uninsured, Medicaid recipients, and super utilizers, i.e. individuals with > 3 hospitalizations in the past year).
+This information may be copied directly from the section of the CHNA that refers to the description of the Hospital's Community Benefit Community.

+2. For purposes of reporting on your community benefit activities, please provide the following information: